icpc/ccs-specs/World_Finals_CCS_Requirements.md

    7. `honors` if the team is ranked and the number of problems solved is at least two less than the team ranked 12+B.
    8. `honorable-mention` if the team is not ranked.

-When a number of teams are tied for the same position/rank, they all occupy the same position/rank and a suitable number of subsequent positions/ranks are left empty.
-For instance, if four teams are tied for 17th position, they are all in 17th position and positions 18, 19 and 20 are unoccupied.

 ### Scoreboard